 top of page

-Because of these qualities, it is considered grounding for the nervous system and encourages stability.
-Also, it promotes overall growth, muscle strength, keeps the body moist, and helps to maintain the water-electrolyte balance.
+Due to these qualities, it is considered grounding for the nervous system and promotes stability.
+It also supports overall growth and muscle strength, keeps the body moist, and helps to maintain the water-electrolyte balance.

-Excess use can overshadow the other tastes and disturb the doshas causing water retention, thickening of the blood, narrowing the blood vessels, and high blood pressure.
-Additionally, Ayurveda believes that excess usage impacts the emotions, causing greed, and the desire for more flavor.
+Excessive use can overshadow other tastes and disturb the doshas, causing water retention, blood thickening, narrowing of blood vessels, and high blood pressure.
+Additionally, Ayurveda believes that excess usage impacts emotions, causing greed and the desire for more flavor.

-There are many types of salts available (article below), but Natural Mineral Salt (sometimes referred to as Himalayan) is cooling rather than heating and is far more balancing for pitta.
-It’s mildness, and diverse mineral content helps to minimize the potential hazards of excess salt.
+Many salts are available (see the article below), but Natural Mineral Salt (sometimes referred to as Himalayan) is cooling rather than heating and is far more balanced for pitta.
+Its mildness and diverse mineral content help minimize the potential hazards of excess salt.

 Ayurvedic Facts: